-Uncomfortable moments for Boris Johnson in Partygate questions
+Boris Johnson: Did MPs pierce the ex-PM's armour?

 What would you have said at a press conference?

-Sir Bernard also asked Mr Johnson whether he would have said it was OK for organisations to hold "un-socially distanced farewell gatherings in the workplace" during his Covid press conferences.
+Conservative MP Sir Bernard Jenkin also asked Mr Johnson whether he would have said it was OK for organisations to hold "un-socially distanced farewell gatherings in the workplace" during his Covid press conferences.

-Boris Johnson said he would have said it was up to organisations "to decide how they are going to implement the guidance, amongst which is social distancing".
+Mr Johnson said he would have said it was up to organisations "to decide how they are going to implement the guidance, amongst which is social distancing".

 He says the guidance allowed them to have mitigations in place where "they can't do social distancing perfectly" - and there were "plenty of mitigations" inside No 10.

-Boris Johnson didn't sound at his most confident when he suggested it was up to organisations themselves to interpret social distancing guidelines.
+Mr Johnson didn't sound at his most confident when he suggested it was up to organisations themselves to interpret social distancing guidelines.

 This was an important question, because he had stressed the need for social distancing time and again at press conferences, with podiums emblazoned "Hands.
 Face.
 Space".